 The NLP 'Different Perspectives' Technique

-This is a great NLP technique for improving relationships - at home, at work and socially.
+The Different Perspectives or Perceptual Positions technique is a great NLP tool for improving relationships - at home, at work and socially.

 It enables us to get an idea of what a situation is like from the other person's viewpoint - from their 'perspective' - through their eyes - and to then use this insight to adapt our approach to improve how we communicate with them.